 - a.
-Students who cut a class will receive one detention for each class missed. - b.
+Students who cut a class will receive one detention for each class missed.
+A double period cut will result in 2 detentions. - b.
 On the third cut class, the student will be assigned one (1) day in-house suspension.
 Disciplinary action for subsequent class cuts will be at the discretion of the Dean of Students and a meeting will be scheduled with the student, the Parents and the Dean. - c.
 A student who cuts a class will receive an absence for every class missed.